 Start in the Iteration Planner

 To visit the Iteration Planner, find the Planner name under the “Planner” menu in your navigation bar.
 New accounts, or those who’ve never used the Planner before, will have a single option named “Sample Planner”, containing the first project and global Undecided milestone.
-If you’d like to create a new planner instead, choose “Create Planner” from the overflow menu (three dots), and in the window that appears, give it a name, and add whichever projects you’d like to include.
+If you’d like to create a new planner instead, choose “Create Planner”, and in the window that appears, give it a name, and add whichever projects you’d like to include.
 You can change the name and what projects are included in your planner by clicking on “Edit Planner Settings” on the far right.

 The first time you visit the iteration planner, it’ll look blank.
 You’ll want to start by adding a column for your backlog.
 If your project already has a Backlog, you can select it from the “Add Milestone” dropdown.
 If not, you can create one using the same button (“Add Milestone”).
-Make sure you designate it as a Backlog by enabling the “Backlog milestone” checkbox in the “Create Milestone” dialog.
+Make sure you designate it as a Backlog by enabling the “Backlog milestone” checkbox.
 If you want this to be a global milestone, accessible to all projects, add it to the “Global” project.